aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 These fonts are replaced with the corresponding core Type 1 fonts, which are provided by a reader when the PDF is opened.

-The example provided below shows how to set Aspose.Words to avoid embedding core fonts and let the reader substitute them with PDF Type 1 fonts:
+The example provided below demonstrates how to set Aspose.Words to avoid embedding core fonts and let the reader substitute them with PDF Type 1 fonts:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-EmbeddingWindowsStandardFonts-AvoidEmbeddingCoreFonts.cpp" >}}